Xtalism/Xtalism/README.md

 # 💎 Piña

 <div align="justify">
     I'm a full-stack web developer with a passion for crafting interactive web applications.
-Additionally, I have hands-on experience in automatization, mechanical, and robotics development (ROS mostly).
+Additionally, I have hands-on experience in automatization, mechanical, embedded software, and robotics development (ROS mostly).
 A quick learner, I'm dedicated to expanding my skills and thrive in collaborative                environments.
 Excited to contribute to creating exceptional applications with a focus on both web, mobile and industrial platforms.<br/>
 </div>

 <br/>